 Baking mushrooms could also involve incorporating them into a batter to make savory protein cupcakes, but this recipe involves delicious melty cheese coating the mushrooms.

-- Wash the shiitake mushrooms, then remove the stems.
+- Clean the shiitake mushrooms, then remove the stems.
 Finely chop the stems and leave the heads.

 - In a bowl, beat an egg, then combine with black pepper.

 - Add a splash of any oil (olive tastes better) to a frying pan, then add a couple of cloves of finely minced garlic.
 Fry over a low heat until fragrant, then add the mushroom stems.
 Stir fry for about 2 minutes.

 - Add the egg and stir fry continuously, ensuring the egg becomes very fine.
 Transfer to a bowl and allow to cool.

 - Finely chop some ham or other cured meat such as prosciutto and add to the bowl, stirring well.

 - Turn the shiitake mushroom heads upside down and place on a baking tray.
 Stuff with the egg mixture, then top with finely grated cheese and parmesan.
 Bake in the center of the oven at 350˚F for about 20 minutes until golden brown.

 As you can see from above, cooking with shiitake mushrooms is very easy and versatile.
 Below are five extra delicious shiitake recipes, complete with measurements and everything you need to make a tasty meal using these healthy fungi.

 It doesn’t get more delicious than corn and shiitake fritters.
 The crispy fritters can be served in an array of ways, be it with a salad, for breakfast, or as part of a starter.
 Or, you could just eat them on their own for lunch.

 Preparation Time: 0H 10MINS